datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
-Now the output is compact and easier to understand.
+Now the output is easier to understand.
 Here
 Y.0  is equal to the original Y with missing values.
 Y.1–Y.5 are the five imputed versions of Y.